The Cyclades · Naxos

 Eastern mountains

-The mountain village locals call the prettiest on the island — entirely marble-paved, stone houses, several small museums (geology, archaeology, folk-art).
+The mountain village that gets called the prettiest on the island: entirely marble-paved, stone houses, several small museums (geology, archaeology, folk-art).
 Lunch at Lefteris, walk it for an hour, drive on.

 2 hrs